Hardening Networking

 require_nolog = false;

-require_nofilter = true;
+require_nofilter = false;

 # If you want, choose a specific set of servers that come from your sources.